WWE Smackdown preview: Two title matches set for the Clash in Paris go-home show - Pro Wrestling Dot Net

 -“The Street Profits” Montez Ford and Angelo Dawkins vs. The Miz and Carmelo Hayes for a shot at the WWE Tag Team Titles

-Powell’s POV: Smackdown will be live from Lyon-Décines, France, at LDLC Arena.
+Powell’s POV: John Cena is advertised locally.
+Smackdown will be live from Lyon-Décines, France, at LDLC Arena.
 Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
-I should have early coverage of this episode as it airs internationally.
+I should have early coverage of this episode as it airs internationally at 1CT/2ET on Netflix.
 My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment